Dallas Attorneys Dealing With Adopted Children Claims During A Texas Probate

 - When there are foster children or stepchildren

 - When a biological child has been adopted by another family

 - When a child was born out of wedlock

 - When a child is born during a marriage

 The effects of these situations vary.
-Foster children or stepchildren, for example are not entitled to inherit under Texas intestacy laws while a biological child, even though adopted by another family, would be.
+Foster children or stepchildren, for example, are not entitled to inherit under Texas intestacy laws while a biological child, even though adopted by another family, would be.
 Similarly, an informal adoption (adoption by estoppel) can be established based on certain facts.
-Some of the situations listed above also bring about situations where a child may be excluded from an estate.
+Some of the circumstances listed above also bring about situations where a child may be excluded from an estate.
 For instance, questions of paternity, children born during a previous marriage, or blended families may face challenges during the heirship determination.
 With so much at stake for the child in question and other potential heirs, such issues can become contentious and are often hotly disputed.
-This is an area of probate law which can be complex and it is advised that you contact an attorney as soon as possible to protect your rights.
+This is an area of probate law which can become complex and it is advised that you contact an attorney as soon as possible to protect your rights.

 Probate lawyers defending against wrongful claims of children in the greater Dallas area

 There are also times when a child will assert a right to inherit when they have none.
 False claims such as these can adversely impact legitimate heirs and can delay the resolution of the decedent’s estate.
 Our lawyers vigorously defend against such claims as part of determining the heirs during a probate.
 If you are preparing to open a probate, and you believe there may be additional claims brought by a child, then contact our attorneys today.
 We service the greater Dallas area and assist people in Plano, Frisco, McKinney, Denton, Fort Worth, Garland, Irving, Austin, Houston, San Antonio, Nacogdoches, Lufkin, and Center, as well as the rest of Texas.